KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

 Kubernetes abstracts away the hardware infrastructure and exposes your whole data-center as a single enormous computational resource.
 It allows you to deploy and run your software components without having to know about the actual servers underneath.
 When deploying a multi-component application through Kubernetes, it selects a server for each component, deploys it, and enables it to easily find and communicate with all the other components of your application

+Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services that facilitate both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+Kubernetes services, support, and tools are widely available.

 This makes Kubernetes great for most on-premises datacenters, but where it starts to shine is when it’s used in the largest datacenters, such as the ones built and operated by cloud providers.
 Kubernetes allows them to offer developers a simple platform for deploying and running any type of application, while not requiring the cloud provider’s own sysadmins to know anything about the tens of thousands of apps running on their hardware.

+The name Kubernetes originates from Greek, meaning helmsman or pilot.
+K8s as an abbreviation results from counting the eight letters between the "K" and the "s".
+Google open sourced the Kubernetes project in 2014.
+Kubernetes combines over 15 years of Google's experience running production workloads at scale with best-of-breed ideas and practices from the community.

 Kubernetes is Open Source Container Orchestration Engine developed by Google.It is now managed by Cloud Native Computing Foundation(CNCF)